java.lang.invokepackage provides low-level primitives for interacting with the Java Virtual Machine.

 - The classes

 VarHandlecontain signature polymorphic methods which can be linked regardless of their type descriptor.
 Normally, method linkage requires exact matching of type descriptors.

-- The JVM bytecode format supports immediate constants of
+- The JVM bytecode format supports immediate constants of the classes

 invokedynamicinstruction makes use of bootstrap